Dr DONG, Shuyang

 My current research focuses are on:

-Early childhood development and education in contemporary Chinese families
+• Early childhood development and education in Chinese families

-Social inequity in early childhood development across countries
+• Social inequality in early childhood development across countries

-Parental cognitions of child development, child education, and parent-child relationships
+• Parental cognitions of child development, education, and rearing

 My previous (and continuing) research interests include: